 Also thrown into the amalgamation is an FX mixer with 64 FX channels, a song editor, a Beat+Bassline editor and a user-friendly Piano Roll for editing melodies with ease.
 What’s more, it comes with a simple and modern user interface and even lets you import MIDI and Hydrogen project files.
 The program also proffers computer-controlled and user-defined track-based automation sources.
 This one is available for Windows, OpenBSD and GNU/Linux systems.

 2 – Audacity:

 Here’s another audio editor and recorder that forays onto the scene with a $0 price tag.
-The open-source programs like FL Studio enables you to edit, mix and record sounds just the way you want.
+Open-source programs like FL Studio enable you to edit, mix and record sounds just the way you want.
 This covers editing files that come guised in different formats such as AIFF, Ogg Vorbis, MP3 and Wav.
 With this one within your grasp, you can also record live music, adjust the pitch and speed of the recording bit and even form a creative piece by merging together a variety of tunes.

 As the developer further adds, the program supports import and export of different file formats and even lets you transform all your vintage records and tapes that you just didn’t have the heart to throw away, into the digital form or CDs.
 And similar to the aforementioned gem, this software is also a cross-platform delight that complies with Windows, GNU/Linux and Mac OS X PCs.

 Want to capture the sweet sounds of your local band or even a single voice without relying on something too complex?
 Well, try this one on for size.
 The audio recording and editing software caters to the professional sort as well as novices who prefer doing their recordings at home itself.
 Sporting a clean, easy-to-learn interface, it claims to be highly scalable and even comes with an Album Mixer that allows you to infuse your choice of songs with tons of effects.